Denise Jacobs - The Creativity (R)Evolution

 The creativity evangelist Denise Jacobs coaches people in the tech field through creativity.
 In her Øredev 2013 keynote, she talked about creativity, betterness and habits.

 Denise is a pro-speaker, meaning that her presentation is more or less what you could expect from an “American motivational speaker”.
-Professional, but so streamlined.
-Interesting, but leaving you with a feeling of “what did she say…really?”.
+Professional, but leaving me with a “what did she say…really?” feeling.

 No, really.
-If you are all about talking about how awesome we are, and how we are in charge of our own lives and situation etc…I really do not see the point with you expecting us to follow your every order.
+If you are all about talking about how awesome we are, and how we are in charge of our own lives and situation etc. I think asking us to follow your every order really disproves your point.
 Yikes!

 And that is what I think bothers me most.
 I would like to see more Swedes take up this space.
-Denise, in my opinion, does not fit into this context.
+Denise, in my opinion, doesn’t fit into this context.
 Her talk is one among hundreds of similar talks.
 I think Øredev should be more than an American miniature conference.
 Instead of this, watch Alexander Bard’s keynote from 2012.
 He may be too much at times, but at least he has context.